Grauenwolf/BrimstoneMissions/DocumentationDocNet/Grit.md

   * Any roll to pick a Random Hero/Item/Etc.
   * Rolls made by other Heroes
 * Hold Back the Darkness
-* Any roll on a Chart
+* Any roll on a Chart except...
   * A Hero MAY use Grit to Re-roll any Chart roll that would kill the Hero outright.
   * A Hero MAY use Grit to Re-roll any Chart roll for an attempt to remove an Injury/Madness/Mutation/Curse/Parasite.
 * Roll to determine Corruption Hits at the end of an Adventure from Dark Stone Carried